Grand Dental logo

 Dental examination

 We require all potential mandibular advancement patients to have a dental examination completed at our office.
-We typically vary the depth of this examination based on clinical presentation, taking into consideration whether or not the patient has a dental home where they receive regular care.
+We vary the depth of this examination based on clinical presentation, taking into consideration whether or not the patient has a dental home where they receive regular care.
 We will take radiographs as necessary to rule out obvious dental disease.
-We are particularly insistant on a pantomograph from within the past 12 months to rule out any bony joint abnormalities that could increase risk.
+We are particularly insistent on a pantomograph from within the past 12 months to rule out any bony joint abnormalities that could increase risk with mandibular advancement.
 The end goal of this examination is to 1) give the patient a high level summary of their current oral status, 2) identify any dental needs that may cause an appliance to become obsolete sooner than expected, and 3) rule out the following contraindications:

 Dental contraindications to mandibular advancement